GridSAT/NDP-blueprint-thief/README.md

 #	You should have received a copy of the GNU Affero General Public License
 #	along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 #	GridSAT Stiftung - Georgstr.
-11 - 30159 Hannover - Germany - info@gridsat.io
+11 - 30159 Hannover - Germany - ipfs: gridsat.eth/ - info@gridsat.io
 #
--->

 ### Concept:

-NDP is the abbreviation for [Non-Deterministic Processor](https://sites.google.com/site/theuniverseofproblems/complexity/np).
+NDP is the abbreviation for [Non-Deterministic Processor](https://en.wikipedia.org/wiki/Nondeterministic_Turing_machine).
 One of the most important questions in theoretical computer science was the [P vs. NP problem](https://en.wikipedia.org/wiki/P_vs._NP_problem) asking how difficult it is to simulate non-deterministic computation with a deterministic computer.
 The class NP represented problems with no known polynomial-time solution, but if given a solution, it was verifiable to be correct within polynomial time.
 It was called non-deterministic polynomial because a non-deterministic machine could solve it in polynomial time.